Coloursplash/haskell-interpreter-for-python/README.md

 - Concurrency (async, await etc.)

 ### Notes about implementation:

+HIPY will returns short descriptions for the errors it runs into but these do not catch everything due to not implementing certain features.
+You should therefore only use HIPY to run correct Python code where possible.

 The Python standard library has been implemented with a focus on supporting functions that return primitive data types.
 This means that functions which either 1) return complex objects (e.g., numpy.matrix() creates a numpy.matrix object) or 2) modify variables in place without returning them (e.g., random.shuffle(x) updates x or os.abort()) are currently unsupported.
 While this limitation restricts the usage of certain libraries—most notably Pandas and NumPy—I’ve consciously chosen not to implement a linker and loader due to the complexity and scope involved.
 However, the implementation still supports a wide range of highly useful modules, such as random, math, os, time, and crypto, which are now available for use, providing significant functionality for many applications.